ErikDorstel/Aurora/README.md

   * click -/+ to decrease/increase ratio
   * click ratio to set 50/100
   * touch the screen to modify tone and ratio (touchscreen only, one or two fingers)
+* choose and connect to WLAN AP (the credentials will be stored automatically)

 #### Speed
 The speed is controlled by suppressing half waves.
 If every half-wave turns on the output, the speed is 50Hz.
 If, for example, the output is only switched on every 5th half-wave, the speed is 1 / (5 * 20ms) = 10Hz.